r33dact3d/NoTrust/README.md

 # NoTrust
-Trustless escrow for freelance jobs—$25-$50 in BSV/MNEE, paid on delivery.
+Trustless escrow for freelance jobs—$20-$50 in MNEE on BSV, paid on delivery.
 MVP building now.